groff_diff(7) — Linux manual page

 Unformat the diversion div in a way such that Unicode basic

-Latin (US-ASCII) characters, characters translated with the
+Latin (ASCII) characters, characters translated with the

-trin request, space characters, and some escape sequences
+trin request, space characters, and some escape sequences,

 that were formatted in the diversion div are treated like

-source equivalents: those produced by indexed characters
+source equivalent: nodes such as those produced by \N[...]

 parameters such as the type face and size are not

-preserved; use “unformat” to achieve that.
+preserved; use unformat to achieve that.

 .backtrace